-Useful therapies could include group therapy, counselling and cognitive behavioural therapy (CBT), as well as well-being therapies such as art, drama and music therapy, meditation and nutrition workshops.
-At Asana Lodge we can also provide some cutting-edge therapies that might not be available elsewhere, such as Satori Chair therapy and Intravenous Brain Restoration (NAD)
+Useful therapies could include group therapy, counselling and cognitive behavioural therapy (CBT), as well as well-being therapies such as art therapy, meditation and nutrition workshops.
+At Asana Lodge we can also provide some cutting-edge therapies that might not be available elsewhere, such as Satori Chair therapy.

-Many people who are struggling with addiction problems will also require mental health treatment of some kind, which could include depression or anxiety treatment.
+Many people who are struggling with addiction problems will also require treatment for a mental health issue which feeds into their addiction, such as depression or anxiety.

-When addiction and mental health conditions exist at the same time they are often intertwined and in this case, they are often best treated at the same time.
+When addiction and mental health conditions exist at the same time they are often intertwined and at rehab, they are often best treated at the same time.

-At Asana Lodge we can offer treatment for a wide range of mental health conditions, either on their own or as part of a dual diagnosis treatment with a co-existing addiction problem.
+At Asana Lodge we can offer treatment for a wide range of addiction and mental health conditions as part of a dual diagnosis treatment with a co-existing addiction problem.